More Than Half Pakistanis (54%) Believe That Men Earn More For A Job As Compared To Women - UrduPoint

 According to a Gilani Research Foundation Survey carried out by Gallup & Gilani Pakistan, 54% believe that men earn more for a job as compared to women

-Islamabad, (UrduPoint / Pakistan Point News - 17th February, 2020) According to a Gilani Research Foundation Survey carried out by Gallup & Gilani Pakistan, 54% believe that men earn more for a job as compared to women.
+Islamabad (UrduPoint / Pakistan Point News / Online - 17th February, 2020) According to a Gilani Research Foundation Survey carried out by Gallup & Gilani Pakistan, 54% believe that men earn more for a job as compared to women.

 A representative sample of men and women from across the four provinces was asked, "In Pakistan, do you feel that men and women earn the same for a same job?"
 In response, 54% said men earn more, 12% felt that women earn more while 33% respondents felt that both men and women earn equally for the same job.